TL-X-org/TL-V_Projects/README.md

 ## WARP-V Configurator

 This project adds a web front-end to WARP-V for configuration.
 The configured WARP-V core (or many-core) can be opened in Makerchip.
+This project is sketched out in a [WARP-V repo wiki page](https://github.com/stevehoover/warp-v/wiki/WARP-V-Configuration-Front-End)

 **Required skills**
   - TL-Verilog